How Can I Improve My Mental Health Without Therapy?

 The Science of Creativity and Mental Health

 Creative activities activate the brain's reward system, reduce stress hormones, and provide a healthy outlet for emotional expression.
-Art therapy principles can be applied independently to support mental wellness.
+Art therapy principles can be used on your own to support mental wellness.

 Therapeutic Creative Activities